wizact/devops42/docs/Phase 0/devops-goals.md

 layout: post
 title: DevOps Goals
 published: true
-order: 200
+order: 101
+sub: 1
 permalink: devops-goals.html
 ---
 The main goal of DevOps can be summarised as increasing **IT performance** through the followings<sup>[[1]]</sup>:

+- Throughput
     - Increase deployment frequency
     - Decrease lead time
+- Stability
     - Faster recovery time
     - Lower failure rate

 Based on the above study, the top predicators of IT performance are: